Stunning Views and Romantic Seclusion, Just Minutes from Denver

 Make your debut as a married couple on the grand staircase then toast with your friends by the large built-in bar.
-Cozy up by the wood burning fireplace for some dreamy pinterest-worthy photo ops.
+Cozy up by the fireplace for some dreamy pinterest-worthy photo ops.
 Please note this is an artist rendering as we’re currently under construction.

 3354 Little Bear Creek Rd Idaho Springs, CO 80223

 Please note: this is an active construction site, the building will be complete in June 2019.
 Google maps has the correct location for the address, but there's two ways to get there.
 If you’ve spent any time in the mountains we recommend taking the quicker way through Idaho Springs.
 For that you'll turn onto Soda Creek Rd from Miner Street and about a mile after you pass Indian Hot Springs you'll turn left onto a gravel drive-that’s Little Bear Creek Rd.
 For about 3 miles you'll climb up 12 switchbacks and about 1/4 mile after the 12th you'll see our driveway on the left.
 We have a small wooden sign showing 3354 and a white mailbox right now.

 If you’re not confident driving on mountain roads you may want to take the slightly longer, less windy way through Evergreen.
 It takes about 10 minutes more but might feel a lot longer because you spend more time on back roads.